sheamkennedy/CS-207/README.md

 MANIFEST:

-  So far this project includes the following files:
+  This project includes the following files:

   MozziGuts.h